krnak/ztrezor/doc/implementation.md

 <img src="interactions.png" alt="Trezor - Host - User - full node interactions" width="600"/>

-Our communication scheme consists of four players.
-User, Trezor, a Host (typically a PC or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).
+Our communication scheme consists of four players: an user, a hardware wallet (HWW), a host (typically a PC or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).

+Threat model for host<->fullnode communication is well-described in [Zcash doc](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html).
+In this section we focus only to the communication between the host, the user and the HWW.

 Our security goals differs according to following two scenarios: